gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 # Using Galaxy-GSA

-We have three implementations of Galaxy-GSA:
+We have three implementations of Galaxy-GSA and we assume that you are using one of them (how to install Galaxy-GSA? see https://gsa-central.github.io/galaxy.html):

-- [Web server](http://moralab.science:8080/).
-In this web server not allow account registration.
+- [Web server](http://moralab.science:8080/): Simply go to the website and use Galaxy-GSA.
+However, this web server does not allow account registration.
 If you use the web server, please save your data before the browser is closed.

-- [VirturalBox](https://zenodo.org/record/5091193#.YOzsOuj7RCA).
-It uses `galaxy` as the user with password `galaxy`.
-After you log in, run Galaxy-GSA following the desktop commands. visit the http://localhost:8080.
-- [docker](https://hub.docker.com/r/moralab/galaxy-gsa).
-After successfully installed Docker, run command `docker run -d -p 8080:80 -p 8021:21 -p 8022:22 moralab/galaxy-gsa` and visit http://localhost:8080 orhttp://host_ip:8080.
-The latter need to pay attention to whether the firewall Settings have enabled the port `8080`.
-- The interface of Galaxy-GSA is as follows:
+- [VirtualBox](https://zenodo.org/record/5091193#.YOzsOuj7RCA): It does use `galaxy` as username and `galaxy` as password.
+- [Docker](https://hub.docker.com/r/moralab/galaxy-gsa): It does use `galaxy` as username and `galaxy` as password.

+For all three cases (the only exception being the `admin` menu), the interface of Galaxy-GSA looks like the following:

 <img src="using-galaxy-gsa.assets/image-20210713093220438.png" alt="image-20210713093220438" style="zoom:67%;" />

-The left column is the common tools of Galaxy.
-Under the `GALAXY-GSA`, we managed to install all the GSA related tools in the Galaxy Tool Shed in `GALAXY-GSA`.
-Galaxy Tools was created for some widely used GSA methods in the form of R code.
-The right sidebar is History, which is used to store your raw data and results after each run of the tool.
+The left column contains all Galaxy tools.
+Under the `GALAXY-GSA` category, we have installed all the tools built by the `GALAXY-GSA` project and other GSA-related tools not built by us.
+All tools are wrappers of widely used R packages together with original R scripts.
+The right sidebar is the History, which is used to store your input data and results after each run of the tool.
 The middle bar is the interface for manipulating tools or editing files.

 More information about Galaxy and learning materials can be found on the website https://training.galaxyproject.org/training-material/.

-In this tutorial we will focus on how to use these tools.
+In this tutorial, we will focus on how to use Galaxy-GSA tools.

 ## Upload your files

-If you need to use your files, you will always use this upload file function.
-The following shows how to upload files locally.

-Click the upload button in the upper left corner.
+Click the `upload` button in the upper left corner.

 ![image-20210713094627104](using-galaxy-gsa.assets/image-20210713094627104.png)

 Click `Choose local files` and select the local files to upload.
 Here we upload all files used in this tutorial.
 These data files are available on [GitHub](https://github.com/gsa-central/galaxy-gsa/tree/main/test-data).

 <img src="using-galaxy-gsa.assets/image-20210713094932060.png" alt="image-20210713094932060" style="zoom:67%;" />

-Click `Start` button to upload.
+Click the `Start` button to upload.

 <img src="using-galaxy-gsa.assets/image-20210713095245637.png" alt="image-20210713095245637" style="zoom:67%;" />